andyaiken/skirmish/docs/tasks.md

 * Minotaur, Reptilian, and Shadowborn should be able to intimidate
   * Use the same skill as the Noble's Taunt action
 * Deva should have the ability to see opponent character sheet
+* Shadowborn should be monster species
+* Necromancer should be monster role
 * Monster species:
   * Humanoids
     * Kobold